angela-d/vpn-killswitch/README.md

 ```bash
 apt update && apt install net-tools
 ```
-***
-- The user that runs the torrent client needs sudo permissions.
+* We need to know the torrent client's executable

 Launch the torrent application and then run the following in your terminal (replace *deluge* for the name of your torrent client -- also take note of the application launcher that the torrent client runs as; in my case, it's *deluge-gtk*):
 ```bash